mclarenlabs/libs-mclaren-alpha/README.md

 * MskOrganDemo (app) - a drawbar organ with reverb and a filter
 * MskMetroDemo (app) - a simple Metronome using oscillators for tones
 * MskPatternDemo (app) - a Musical Pattern demonstration with adjustable tempo and waveform
+* SampleToy (app) - capture a sample and play it with a keyboard

 ## Organization of the Project

 The Libraries, Tools and Applications generally follow the same structure.
 The AlsaSoundKit depends only on the Linux ALSA Library.
-The McLarenSynthKit Library depends on the AlsaSoundKit Library.
+The McLarenSynthKit Library depends on the AlsaSoundKit Library as well as libsndfile and libresample.

 Tools are sub-divided into two categories.
 The tools in `Tools/AlsaSoundKit` depend only on the AlsaSoundKit library.
 Tools in `Tools/McLarenSynthKit` depend on the McLarenSynthKit library (which also depends on the AlsaSoundKit library).